KosalaHerath/macos-installer-builder/README.md

 Once the installer has finished running through all the steps and installing the necessary software, you can now run the application.
 Inside your Applications folder there should now be a `fEMR` application.
 This can be double clicked to boot up the software.

 ## Windows Installer Builder

+Creates a Windows installer for the fEMR application.

+### File Structure
+-

 ## Other Repositories